Color • Natura11y

 Correlated Colors

-Figure 1 (below) depicts the css variable declared for the primary theme on line 3.
-Lines 7-11 provide css variables for primary's correlated colors.
+Figure 1 (below) depicts the CSS variable declared for the primary theme on line 3.
+Lines 7-11 provide CSS variables for primary's correlated colors.

 // Primary Theme Color